The school counseling profession embraces personalized learning and support for students at all stages of their academic and personal development.

 The requirements of our program align directly with the Vermont Agency of Education.
 As with our classroom licensure candidates, we recommend out-of-state candidates complete our program and apply for their first license directly to Vermont.
 A Vermont Teacher License has reciprocity in many other states through the Interstate Certification Compact (Reciprocity Agreement).

-Graduates of the Education and Licensure Program, with a School Counseling License, will be licensed as school counselors in K-12 grades.
+Graduates of the MA in Education Program, with a School Counseling License, will be licensed as school counselors in K-12 grades.
 This is an educator license, level one, and the first entry into the school counseling profession.

 Upon graduation, graduates will have the necessary skills to develop and implement a counseling program within a primary, middle, or secondary school system, including the completion and demonstration of all areas of knowledge required by the Vermont Agency of Education.